rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 ### 7.3.
 Hibernation Interface

-The `Hibernation` interface is implemented by Apps that are able to handle being put into hibernation and then woken at a later point in time.
+The `Hibernation` interface is implemented by Apps that are able to handle being put into hibernation and then restored at a later point in time.

 These types of apps require additional resource management to reestablish network connections and may also require additional thread safety checks.